-Our local Fort Stockton, TX team is on standby 24/7.
-Call us now for immediate emergency service!
+Our local Fort Stockton, TX team is ready to respond 24/7.
+Call us now to secure your property and start the recovery process.

 Fort Lancaster sent 1st Infantry Co.
 H "to take post" along Comanche Springs on 12 April 1859.
 Fort Stockton (named Camp Stockton until 1860) grew up around Comanche Springs, one of the largest sources of spring water in Texas.
 The fort was named for Robert F. Stockton.
 Comanche Springs was a favorite rest stop on the Great Comanche Trail to Chihuahua, San Antonio-El Paso Road, and the Butterfield Overland Mail route. : Preface On October 2, 1859, the well-known journalist and author (and future Union spy) Albert D. Richardson passed through Camp Stockton, which he described as "a military post of three or four edifices with pearly, misty mountains in the background."